dayseanm04/network/CCNA/Floating-Static-Routes-Lab/reflection.md

 - **How failover happens in real time:** When the main R1–R2 link went down, the routers immediately switched to the backup static routes without manual intervention.
 - **The importance of redundancy:** Having a backup route ensures network stability and keeps traffic flowing, even when part of the network fails.
 - **How to verify routing behavior:** I practiced using `show ip route`, checking interface states, and testing connectivity using ping and tracert.

 ---

+## 🧠 Overall Reflection

+This lab helped me understand real-world concepts such as redundancy, failover, administrative distance, and backup routing strategies.
+Floating static routes may seem simple, but they play a crucial role in keeping networks stable when primary connections fail.

+I now feel more comfortable configuring backup routes, verifying OSPF behavior, and interpreting routing tables.
+This lab strengthened my foundation in both static and dynamic routing, and it showed me how important it is to design networks with **reliability, redundancy and resiliency** in mind.

+🚀 **Great learning experience—this lab improved my understanding of routing and network redundancy.**